-In the year ended September 30, 2004, approximately 80% of the Company's revenue was derived from U.S. customers in U.S. dollars.
+In the quarter ended December 31, 2004, approximately 80% of the Company's revenue was derived from U.S. customers in U.S. dollars.
 The Company expects that the majority of its sales will, in the future, be made in U.S. dollars and that in the short term, the majority of its expenses will be denominated in Canadian dollars.
-As of September 30, 2004, \$3.6 million of cash, cash equivalents and short-term investments were denominated in U.S. dollars.
+As of December 31, 2004, \$4.3 million of cash, cash equivalents and short-term investments were denominated in U.S. dollars.
 Fluctuations in the exchange rate between the Canadian dollar and the U.S. dollar may therefore have a material effect on results of operations.
 The Company does not currently engage in currency hedging activities.